civicrm/civicrm-core/ext/riverlea/streams/thames/README.md

 Alert

 - OK: help
-- failing: alert3
+- OK: alert3
-- failing: alert4
+- OK: alert4
-- failing: alert5
+- OK: alert5
-- failing: alert6
+- OK: alert6
-- failing: alert7
+- OK: alert7

+Buttons

+- mostly ok now but what about inline-block?
+All stack vertically (and with no margin)